avinassh/blag/content/projects.md

 ---
 title: "Projects"
-description: "Some of the projects I have done."
+summary: "Some of the projects I have done."
 ---

 I am learning Python and Swift these days.
 You can find some of my code on my [GitHub](https://github.com/avinassh).